Clevyio/chatbox-boilerplate/README.md

 ## Demo

-Try the demo by modifying `demo/index.html` with your own Clevy Webapp URL and running `npm run demo`.
+Try the demo by modifying `demo/index.html` with your own Clevy Webapp URL and running `npm run demo`, then visit https://localhost:8080/demo